Deciphering and targeting cellular states in glioblastoma

 - Single cell ATAC-seq of patient samples will be used to infer transcriptional regulators.

-Aim 3: Examine strategies for treatment of heterogeneous tumors that are composed of multiple states.
+- We will examine strategies for the treatment of heterogeneous tumors that are composed of multiple states.

 - We will screen for state-specific drug sensitivities, as well as for drugs that induce state transitions.

-- Develop rational combinations to eliminate multiple co-existing states, while considering interactions among states.
+- We will develop rational combinations to eliminate multiple co-existing states while considering interactions among states.

 Conclusion